usgs/wdfn-blog/content/api_catalog.md

 Each API listed below links to URL generation pages[^openapi] that serve as a form of concise, interactive documentation (a link to fuller documentation also can be found at the top of each of these pages).

-- [__Instantaneous values.__](https://waterservices.usgs.gov/rest/IV-Test-Tool.html)[^ivaka]  <span class="usa-tag">POPULAR</span> These
+- [__Instantaneous-values data.__](https://waterservices.usgs.gov/rest/IV-Test-Tool.html)[^ivaka]  <span class="usa-tag">POPULAR</span> These
-are typically 15-minute measurements of phenomena such as gage height, discharge, water temperature, and much more.
-If you need only the most recent of these data, we recommend our new flagship SensorThings API (above).
-But if you need these data farther back into the past, this continues to be the API you should use.
+are sensor measurements of and calculations of natural phenomena made at regular intervals, usually every 15 minutes.
+These include stream gage height, streamflow (discharge), water temperature, and much more.
+If you need only data from the most recent 4 months, we recommend our new flagship SensorThings API (above).
+But if you need data farther back into the past, this continues to be the API you should use.
 Its main output formats are tab-delimited file and WaterML.

-- [__Daily values.__](https://waterservices.usgs.gov/rest/DV-Test-Tool.html)[^dviv]  From the 1880s until around 2007, continuous
+- [__Daily-values data.__](https://waterservices.usgs.gov/rest/DV-Test-Tool.html)[^dviv]  From the 1880s until around 2007, continuous
-monitoring of water resources by the USGS typically resulted in one statistically reduced data value per day: the _daily-mean value_ (sometimes along with daily minimum and maximum values).
+monitoring of water resources by the USGS typically resulted in one statistically reduced data value per day: the _daily-mean value_ (sometimes also daily minimum and maximum values).
 This was a practical[^oneperday] number of data values that could convey water-resources in printed publications[^adr] and could be stored digitally up through the 1990s when computer storage was still prohibitively expensive.
 Some workflows continue to rely on daily values, and any analyses or workflows that go back in time before around 2007 usually must incorporate daily values to achieve historical continuity.
+Our beta OGC API offers groundwater daily-values data, but not other daily-values data yet.
+Until it does, this continues to be the API you should use.

 - [__Discrete groundwater levels.__](https://waterservices.usgs.gov/rest/GW-Levels-Test-Tool.html)[^gwaka] Individual
 manual measurements of groundwater levels made by USGS technicians in the field.
 These days the flagship OGC API